preset/preset/docs/guide/writing-a-preset.md

 ## Adding actions

 In the `handler` function of the object exported by `preset.ts`, you can use [actions](/concepts/actions).
 Note that both `handler` and action functions are asynchronous, which means that the latter must be `await`ed.
+Note that you don't need to import actions, they are available globally.

 To learn more about actions and how they are used, refer to their [documentation page](/concepts/actions).